Startup recovers from hardware failure - fast!

-Three years ago, Fury was looking for a small business backup solution that would not only fit the current needs of his business but also meet the needs of the business as it grew.
-Fury tested a multitude of different backup solutions, including file sync-n-share providers like OneDrive and Google Drive.
+Three years ago, Fury was looking for a small business data protection solution that would not only fit the current needs of his business but also meet the needs of the business as it grew.
+Fury tested a multitude of traditional backup solutions, including file sync-n-share providers like OneDrive and Google Drive.

 But he realized these backup solutions alone would not fit the needs of his small business.
 “CrashPlan for Small Business has the security and ease of use that I was looking for – these were both big selling points for me,” says Fury.

 Yet, it wasn’t until a few years later when Fury’s sense of security with CrashPlan for Small Business was tested – and passed with flying colors.
 That’s when a hardware failure hit and almost lost Fury all of his important files.

 “CrashPlan for Small Business saved me big time in terms of not only having a whole bunch of work I had to make up, but also the business documents on my desktop as well.
 If I had lost this information, we would have been done as a business.”Bob Fury, owner